MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/unicode-and-ascii-support.md

     -   The folder that stores the installation source files for site setup

-    -   The folder that stores the prerequisite downloads for use by Setup
+    -   The folder that stores the prerequisite downloads for use by setup

 -   The path for the following objects: